jorticus/audiovis/README.md

 audiovis
 ========

-Audio Visualizer RGB lights, using Python & Arduino
+Sound Reactive RGB lights, using Python & Arduino

 LED strip will be a blue colour when the room is calm, and progressively turn to red as the room gets noisy.